Ian Curtis: Death

 At the time of Curtis's suicide, Joy Division were on the eve of their debut North American tour.
 Deborah has stated that Curtis had viewed the upcoming tour with extreme trepidation, not only because of his extreme fear of flying (he had wanted to travel by ship) but also because he had expressed deep concerns as to how American audiences would react to his epilepsy.
 Deborah has also claimed that Curtis had confided in her on several occasions that he held no desire to live past his early twenties.
 He had expressed to both Deborah and Honoré his deep concerns that his medical condition was likely to kill him, in addition to causing him to receive mockery from audiences, and that this mockery would only increase when performing before American audiences on the upcoming tour.

 According to Lindsay Reade, Curtis had informed her shortly before his death of his belief that, with his epilepsy, he could no longer perform live with the band.
-In addition, he had claimed that with the impending release of Closer, he believed the band had hit an artistic pinnacle.
+Additionally, he had claimed that with the impending release of Closer, he believed the band had hit an artistic pinnacle.

 In a 2007 interview with The Guardian, Stephen Morris expressed regret that nobody had realised during Curtis's life the distress he was in, even though it was evident in his lyrics.
 Bassist Peter Hook reflected on the tragedy of the timing of Curtis's death, just before what might have been a breakthrough to fame.
 Hook also claimed that, prior to the release of the 2007 documentary Joy Division, a specialist in epilepsy had viewed the combination of drugs that Curtis had been prescribed for his condition and expressed concerns about the drugs' safety.

 Curtis's body was cremated at Macclesfield Crematorium on 23 May 1980, and his ashes were buried at Macclesfield Cemetery.
 A memorial stone, inscribed with "Ian Curtis 18–5–80" and "Love Will Tear Us Apart", was placed above his ashes.
 This memorial stone was stolen in mid-2008.
 A replacement, bearing the same inscription but in a sans-serif typeface, was placed in the same location.
 A central "mowing" stone used to hold floral tributes was reported stolen from the grave in August 2019.

 Legacy

 New Order

-Shortly after Curtis's cremation, Sumner, Hook and Morris—strongly aided by Rob Gretton—formed a new band.
+Shortly after Curtis's cremation, Sumner, Hook and Morris – strongly aided by Rob Gretton – formed a new band.
 Initially calling themselves "The No Names" and playing largely instrumental tracks, they soon became "New Order".
 Shortly after Curtis's death, Bernard Sumner inherited the Vox Phantom VI Special guitar Ian Curtis had acquired in September 1979; he used this instrument in several early New Order songs, including the single "Everything's Gone Green".